HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping

 \section{Research method}

 Given our research goals and question, we aim to solve a real-world problem.
 Instead of trying to understand how a defined phenomenon unfolds, our goal is to develop an artifact to act on the world.
 In this regard, Design Science Research (DSR) is a suitable method.
-This approach is often used in Information Systems research as shown by the several methodological guidelines (e.g., Hevner et al.~\cite{Hevner2004}, Peffers et al.~\cite{Peffers2007}, and Wieringa~\cite{Wieringa2009}) and even a special issue in \textit{MIS Quarterly} (i.e.,~\cite{March2008}).
+This approach is often used in Information Systems research as shown by the several methodological guidelines (e.g., Hevner et al.~\cite{Hevner2004}, Peffers et al.~\cite{Peffers2007}, and Wieringa~\cite{Wieringa2009}) and even a special issue in \textit{MIS Quarterly}~\cite{March2008}.
 Although its use is often not explicitly mentioned in Software Engineering research, in an analysis of awarded papers in the \textit{International Conference on Software Engineering}, Engstrom et al.~\cite{Engstrom2020} showed that most of these studies actually could be classified as DSR although not explicitly using the term.
-More recently, though, researchers have explicitly used the methodology to tackle problems in software engineering like gamification (e.g., ~\cite{Morschheuser2018}) and requirements (e.g., ~\cite{Benfell2020}).
+More recently, though, researchers have explicitly used the methodology to tackle problems in software engineering like gamification (e.g.,~\cite{Morschheuser2018}) and requirements (e.g.,~\cite{Benfell2020}).

-In this research, we followed the guidelines proposed by Hevner and colleagues in~\cite{Hevner2004} and~\cite{Hevner2013}.
+In this research, we followed the guidelines proposed by Hevner et al.~\cite{Hevner2004,Hevner2013}.
 According to the authors, DSR seeks to develop innovative artifacts relying on existing kernel theories ``that are applied, tested, modified, and extended through the experience, creativity, intuition, and problem solving capabilities of the researcher''~\cite{Hevner2004}.
 These artifacts could be constructs, models, methods, or instantiations.
 Constructs represent the language used to describe the world, and models use them to represent real-world situations.
 Methods define processes to guide how to solve problems and, finally, instantiations demonstrate how the previous elements could be used in a scenario.
-Based on this classification, we can categorize the expected artifact of this study as a method: driving how an early-stage software startup can identify the hypotheses that will guide its experiments.
+Based on this classification, the artifact developed in this study is a method allowing early-stage software startups to identify hypotheses to guide experiments.